Building a Strong Foundation

 The goals of this course are to build an enthusiasm for writing, teach writing mechanics and proofreading, increase fluency, and give students a place to discuss their writing.
 Students will be exposed to a variety of genres: narrative, essays, fiction, and poetry.
 The class emphasizes the process of writing, including drafting and conferencing with other students.

-Developing a solid set of procedural math skills is vital for all students.
-We believe that it is vital to encourage and help all students to become thinkers!
+While we believe that developing a solid set of procedural math skills is vital for all students, we also encourage students to engage in productive struggle, to listen to and learn from each other, and to defend their ideas.
+Our students develop understanding of themselves as mathematicians; they look and wonder and question beyond the “teacher does, I do, teacher corrects” learning format.
 All math classes provide an environment that encourages hypothesizing and testing of ideas for validity.
-The curriculum follows Investigations in Number, Data, and Space.
-It is designed to support students as mathematical thinkers.
-While the course emphasizes computational fluency with whole numbers, it also includes substantive explorations with rational numbers, geometry, measurement, data analysis, and early algebra.
+While the 5th grade math course emphasizes computational fluency with whole numbers, it also include substantive explorations with rational numbers, geometry, measurements, data analysis, and early algebra.
 The students are encouraged to build upon the mathematical ideas they already know to solve new problems.
 The class is structured to allow them the opportunity to collaborate, to share their ideas, and to describe (verbally and in writing) their thought processes.

 Students begin the year with a study of Roman engineering.
 Focus then shifts to the Medieval period in Europe with a focus on castles and knights.
 We conclude the year with a study of Renaissance art.
 The History curriculum shares a strong thematic unity with the Literature, Writing, Science, and Art programs.
 Joint ventures include: Roman/Greek mythology, castle building, and a Renaissance project.